Andreas Maurer (German politician): Electoral fraud

 In the 2016 local elections in Lower Saxony, Maurer's party The Left received unusually many votes in Quakenbrück, with especially high numbers on mail-in ballots.
 Some voters had received mail-in ballots even though they did not request them, and some mail-in ballots had been stolen from mail boxes.
 Several voters trying to vote in-person on election day had been told that they had already voted by mail.
 Also, some mail-in ballots were signed with fake signatures.
 This caused suspicions of electoral fraud.
 The following lawsuit revealed that Maurer and his accomplices went from house to house, and instructed people who did not speak the German language well to request mail-in ballots.
 Maurer and his accomplices would later fill out the ballots and fake the voter's signature.
 In June 2018, the regional court of Osnabrück sentenced Maurer to seven months and one week on probation for electoral fraud.

 Maurer claimed that the judgement was "politically motivated" and appealed.
 However, the Federal Court of Justice confirmed the previous judgement in August 2019.
 As a consequence, Maurer lost his council seats in Quakenbrück, the Artland and Osnabrück, as well as his party membership.
-He is not allowed to run for elections or be member of a party for four years.
+He was not allowed to run for elections or be member of a party for four years.

 Relations with Russia

-The town of Quakenbrück had 13,000 inhabitants during Andreas Maurer's time as councilmember.
+The town of Quakenbrück had 13,000 inhabitants during Maurer's time as councilmember.
 Maurer has never held office on national or state level and is virtually unknown in Germany.
 In Russian state television and the Russian press, Maurer has been presented as an important German politician and expert and has been interviewed and invited to prime-time talk shows frequently, where he praised Vladimir Putin's policies.
 According to the Moscow Bureau for Human Rights, Maurer "can without exaggeration be called one of the most famous German politicians in modern Russia".
 The Huffington Post has described Maurer as "part of the Russian propaganda machine".